UK banks face rising bill as mis-selling claims soar

-LONDON, Sept 11 The number of complaints against British banks mis-selling payment protection insurance (PPI) doubled in the first half of 2012, ac cording to the Financial Ombudsman Service, pointing to a further rise in the compensation bill for banks.
+LONDON The number of complaints against British banks mis-selling payment protection insurance (PPI) doubled in the first half of 2012, according to the Financial Ombudsman Service, pointing to a further rise in the compensation bill for banks.

 Policies were typically taken out alongside a personal loan or mortgage to cover repayments if customers fell ill or lost jobs, but they were often sold to people who would not have been eligible to claim.